 The current site is the most recent of four temples providing a home for the congregation since 1842.
 In 1837, Simon Thorman was the first German from Bavaria of Jewish faith to settle in Cleveland, Ohio.
 Gathering fellow Jews, he formed a minyan and initiated the organization of a congregation of worshipers.
 By 1845, the cornerstone of Cleveland's first Jewish house of worship was laid.
 It was supported by Leonard Case, a non-Jewish Cleveland philanthropist.
 The Eagle Street Temple was built and dedicated in 1846 on the site now occupied by Progressive Field.
 The congregation experienced significant growth and splits during the next forty years before the reformed congregation moved to a new site on Scovill Avenue and Henry Street (near East 25th).
 Dedicated in 1887, the Scovill Avenue Temple served the congregation until further expansion fostered another move to the Euclid Avenue Temple at East 82nd Street in 1912.

-The Anshe Chesed congregation continued to thrive at this location for more than 40 years in the first half of the century.
-The Euclid Avenue building is also the home of eight Tiffany windows.
+The Anshe Chesed congregation continued to thrive at this location for more than forty years into the mid-20th century.
+The Euclid Avenue building is the home of eight Tiffany windows.
 When the congregation moved, however, the windows were deemed too old-fashioned for the newer Temple.
 Families moving to the eastern suburbs, combined with limited access and parking, prompted the congregation leaders to build a new facility in Cleveland's eastern suburbs.
-The Euclid Avenue building is now occupied by the Liberty Hill Baptist Church since 1956, when it became the first Black church on Euclid Avenue.
+The Euclid Avenue Temple has been occupied by the Liberty Hill Baptist Church since 1956, when it became the first Black church on Euclid Avenue.